Traps & Tips For Controlling Flies

-From the first warm weather, every homeowner takes up arms against this most persistent form of pest life.
-Since houseflies do not bite, many people merely worry about them from the point of view of annoyance.
-However, it’s important to remember that they are also great disease carriers.
+From the first day of warm weather, every homemaker takes up arms against this most persistent form of pest life.
+Since houseflies do not bite, many people merely worry about them from the point of annoyance.

-Flies breed in and feed on rotting animal or vegetable matter, garbage and in both human and animal excreta–all of which are swarming in germs.
+These insects breed in and feed on rotting animal or vegetable matter, garbage and in both human and animal excreta–all of which are swarming in germs and bacteria.
 Some of these germs they transport on their hairy legs.
 Others are nurtured in their digestive tract and are transmitted via its own excrement or discharges through the mouth.
+Read this article from the BBC about how filthy they really are.

 Prevention Of Breeding

-• Sanitary disposal of garbage is essential.
-Use a covered can always, preferably one lined with newspaper or a paper bag to facilitate removal.
+Sanitary disposal of garbage is essential.
+Use a covered can always, preferably one lined with newspaper to facilitate removal.

-• Wash out empty beer, gingerale and pop bottles, don’t leave dirty glasses standing about.
+Wash out empty beer, gingerale and soda bottles, don’t leave dirty glasses or dishes laying about.

-Follow the Cleanup & Prevention tips outlined in How To Get Rid Of Fruit Flies to make your home uninviting to houseflies.
+Follow the Cleanup & Prevention tips outlined in How To Get Rid Of Fruit Flies to make your home as uninviting as possible to these pesky critters.

-Even when everything possible has been done to eliminate breeding places, flies in the house may still be a problem.
-Here are some tips to repel them and keep them from getting inside the house:
+Even when everything possible has been done to eliminate breeding places, flies in the home may still be a problem.
+Here are some tips to repel them and keep them from finding their way inside:

-• Screens: Screen all windows and doors.
-Make sure all screens fit tightly and mend any tears at once.
-You can patch them with small squares of similar screening or even paste tape over the hole.
+Screens: Screen all windows and doors.
+Make sure they fit tightly and mend any tears at once.
+You can patch them with small squares of similar screening or even paste tape over the hole if you’re in a pinch.
 Never ignore the gaps, as they are canny about finding openings.

-• Cotton Balls: Attaching a cotton ball to the middle of a door or window screen is an old-time method of fly control.
-It was believed that they are convinced that the cotton balls were moths or some predator so flies wouldn’t go near the area.
-Attach the cotton ball to the screen with a few quick stitches from a needle and thread, then once secured, pull out the cotton to make it big and fluffy.
-Another option is to hang cotton balls over doors and windows.
+Cotton Balls: Attaching a cotton ball to the middle of an entrance is an old-timer’s method of control.
+It was believed that the flies are convinced the balls are moths or some predator so they won’t go near the area.
+Attach the cotton to the screen with a few quick stitches from a needle and thread, then once secured, pull out the cotton to make it big and fluffy.
+Another option is to hang them over doors and windows.

-If they have gained an entrance into the house, here are some ways to get rid of them:
+If houseflies have gained entrance into the dwelling, here are some ways to deter them:

-• Flypaper: Can be effective to a certain extent, the idea is to hang strips of sticky paper in areas of the home that will attract flies so they get stuck on the paper and die (see recipe below for making your own).
+Flypaper: Can be effective to a certain extent, the idea is to hang strips of sticky paper in areas of the house that will attract the critters so they get stuck on the strips and die (see recipe below for making your own).

-• Flytraps: Bait a glass jar with 1 part blackstrap molasses to 3 parts water, fruit or leftover milk.
+Traps: Bait a glass jar with 1 part blackstrap molasses to 3 parts water, fruit or leftover milk.
 Cover the jar with a lid and poke three holes in it with a nail.
-They will be able to get into the jar to get at the bait but won’t be able to get out.
-Here’s a more sophisticated project for making a homemade fly trap: Instructables: Fly Trap.
+They will be able to get into the jar to reach the bait but won’t be able to escape.
+Here’s a more sophisticated project for making a homemade trap: Instructables.

-The common housefly is the most prevalent type found in homes.
+The common housefly is the most prevalent type found in domestic environments.
 Other species may be encountered but control measures are much the same for all.

 Source: Adapted From Woman’s Home Companion Household Book (1948)